-Remove lids from the mason jars.
-Remove pathway lights from their packaging and do not assemble them.
+Remove lids from the Mason jars.
+Remove pathway lights from their packaging but do not assemble them.

-Cut the bottom off of the solar lights and sand it if you like.
+Cut the bottom off of the solar lights (where you are supposed to attach it to its ground stake) and sand it if you like.

 When finished sanding, grasp the solar light in one hand and the tiled mosaic plastic cover in the other, twist the plastic cover counter clockwise and it will detach from the solar light,